 Let an Experienced Boston Car Accident Lawyer Negotiate Your Settlement

-When you have been hurt in a car accident, the last thing you want to do is negotiate and spend time fighting with insurance adjusters.
+When you have been hurt in a car accident, the last thing you want to do is negotiate and spend time fighting with insurance adjusters..
 You should be able to focus on your physical health and recovery.
-Let Kelly & Associates, Injury Lawyers, help you to recover compensation for your injuries.
+Let Michael Kelly, Injury Lawyers, help you to recover compensation for your injuries.
 We’re “The Law Guys.”
 We are here to help when you need us.
 Contact us today 617-807-0855 to schedule a free consultation.